coryshain/dnnseg/README.md

 DNNSeg implements deep neural sequence models for unsupervised speech processing and for testing hypotheses about human language acquisition from raw speech.
-DNNSeg is an elaboration on the model described in Elsner & Shain (2017; see [implementation](https://github.com/melsner/neural-segmentation)), and a constrained variant of the DNNSeg model has been used to study the acquisition of phonological categories and features from speech (Shain & Elsner, 2019).
+DNNSeg is an elaboration on the model described in Elsner & Shain (2017; see [implementation](https://github.com/melsner/neural-segmentation)), and variants have been used to study the acquisition of phonological categories and features from speech (Shain & Elsner, 2019; Shain & Elsner, 2020).
 In its full form, DNNSeg infers hierarchically organized segment boundaries and category labels through end-to-end optimization of cognitively-inspired proxy objectives for compression (Baddeley et al., 1998) and predictive coding (Singer et al., 2018), using a special type of segmental recurrent unit (Chung et al., 2017).
 DNNSeg is thus based on the hypothesis that linguistic representations (e.g. phonemes, words, and possibly constituents)